Archive for Category ‘Rating‘

 For anyone who’s read the page on my Burger Beliefs, this is exactly where the “Don’t put it down once you pick it up” rule comes into play.
 You try and put one of these down and it just is not going to work out for you.
 As I’ve gotten older, I am more likely to leave a bit behind or eat it slowly, especially at a 1/2 pound, but this burger got annihilated.
 I looked up and my partner in crime (and also the one who introduced me to Sylvester’s) was already working on his fries with just a puddle of barbecue sauce remaining on his tray.
 His wife and my girlfriend also made quick work of theirs, but our basket of fries and onion rings proved too much for the group.
 The conversation again returned, as silence had come with the arrival of our food.
 A obvious sign of how good the food is is how quiet the group is when they are eating it.

 When I think of a burger place, I think of Sylvester’s.
 And any other burger place I’ve gone to since will be compared to it.
 One of my close friends who is also a burger fiend took his brother their once.
 Now he drives an extra burger back from San Luis Obispo to Los Angeles for his brother.
 It is just that good.
-So it is a bit of trip to get here unless you live in the central coast, but take a nice weekend off in San Luis Obispo, go visit Montaña de Oro State Park in Los Osos, and then have an amazing burger.
+So it is a bit of a trip to get here unless you live in the central coast, but take a nice weekend off in San Luis Obispo, go visit Montaña de Oro State Park in Los Osos, and then have an amazing burger.
 There is not much better in life than that.

 Rating: